How to Compress Images for Website SEO

 Google explicitly uses page speed as a ranking signal.
 Images are often the largest files on a webpage, and optimizing them can dramatically improve load times.

-- Faster loading = higher rankings: Google prioritizes fast-loading pages
+- Faster loading often leads to better rankings: Google prioritizes pages that load quickly

 - Core Web Vitals: Largest Contentful Paint (LCP) directly measures image loading